SciTools/iris/docs/src/index.rst

             :class-img-top: w-50 m-auto px-1 py-2
             :shadow: lg

-            As a developer you can contribute to Iris.
+            Information on how you can contribute to Iris as a developer.

             +++
             .. button-ref:: development_where_to_start